nagapremika/springboot-muzix/README.md

 # springboot-muzix
+In this branch,

-4. Generate API documentation using Swagger 2
+API documentation is generated using Swagger 2